-Back Translation is the process of translating a document that has already been translated into a foreign language back to the original language - preferably by an independent translator.
-This is a way to verify the accuracy of a translation.
-For example, a document in Spanish is translated into English.
-Then a separate translator would translate the English document back into Spanish.
-The two Spanish documents would be compared to make sure the English text was a correct translation of the original.
+Back Translation is the process of translating a document that has already been translated into a foreign language back to the original language - preferably by a second translator.
+After the back-translation, the original and back-translated documents are compared, and points of divergence are noted.
+The translation is then corrected to more accurately reflect the intent of the wording in the original language.
+For example, a document in English is translated into Spanish.
+Then a separate translator would translate the Spanish translation back into English.
+The two English documents are then compared for accuracy, consistency and meaning.

 The most common areas for back translations is in drug development to document quality translation for FDA review.
 Documents include medical forms, informed consent forms, research study protocols, etc. Translation of medical documents requires very high accuracy.
 Translation errors can change the meaning of important content.
 In these cases, back translation can be a way to show quality.